Judge Guide

 Complete during the week long judging window

-This will be an opportunity for you to ask clarifying questions about the projects you reviewed and to share some early feedback and encouragement with students
+Students will present to you in real-time and you will have an opportunity for you to ask clarifying questions and to share some early feedback and encouragement with students.

-Takes places on a two-hour virtual event on a Saturday morning in march
+This takes place in a three-hour virtual event on a Saturday morning in March

 Score and submit